Recovered run memory

 Validation

-This implementation is covered by:- unit tests for indexing, retention, pruning, prompt budgeting, and file-store behavior
+This implementation is covered by:- unit tests for indexing, retention, pruning, ranking, redaction, policy validation, prompt budgeting, and file-store behavior

-- real-daemon tests for recovery, restart, corrupted files, and pruning
+- real-daemon tests for recovery, restart, corrupted files, configurable TTL, query ranking, redaction, metrics, and pruning

-- live-provider tests for both OpenAI and Anthropic that verify recovered memory appears in provider request debug artifacts
+- live-provider smoke tests that verify recovered memory appears in provider request debug artifacts without leaking scrubbed recovered-memory fields